ava-labs/avalanche-docs/docs/subnets/case-study-wagmi-upgrade.md

 # Case Study: WAGMI Upgrade

-This case study uses [WAGMI](https://subnets-test.avax.network/wagmi) Subnet upgrade to show how a network upgrade on an EVM-based Subnet can be done simply, and how the resulting upgrade can be used to dynamically control fee structure on the Subnet.
+This case study uses [WAGMI](https://subnets-test.avax.network/wagmi) Subnet upgrade to show how a network upgrade on an EVM-based (Ethereum Virtual Machine) Subnet can be done simply, and how the resulting upgrade can be used to dynamically control fee structure on the Subnet.

 ## Introduction